pixelbrackets/uberspace-lab-documentation/source/guide_typo3-cms.rst

 Step 4
 ------

-Create an additional_ database - for example: `isabell_typo3`.
+Create an additional_ database - for example: ``isabell_typo3``.

 Step 5
 ------

 Enter a username and password for your first TYPO3 admin user (the password will also be configured for the Install Tool).

-.. note:: For security reasons it's best to **not** use the name admin.
+.. note:: For security reasons it's best to **not** use the name ``admin``.

 Choose a "site name" which will identify this installation (in the page tree and browser title).

 Step 5
 ------

-In the last step you may choose whether you want to start with an empty TYPO3 installation (no pages, templates, configuration) or if you want to have a preconfigured basis to start from.
+Choose whether you want to start with an empty TYPO3 installation (no pages, templates, configuration) or if you want to have a preconfigured basis to start from.

 ----

-The basic installation procedure is complete, TYPO3 will be working and the most appropriate settings will have been made for you at this point.
+The basic installation procedure is now complete, TYPO3 will be working and the most appropriate settings will have been made for you.
 You will get redirected to the Backend and can log in with your admin user account.

 If you wish to make changes to your installation at a later stage, use the `Install Tool`_.